Shola-Ayeotan/content-ops-starter/content/pages/blog/case-study-3.md

 excerpt: >-
   This project implemented a statistical model to ascertain loan eligibility for individuals applying for loans.
-Using a comprehensive dataset of over 100,000 loan records, a model was developed assessed various factors to determine the likelihood of loan repayment.
+Using a comprehensive dataset of over 100,000 loan records, a model was developed to assess divere factors and determine the likelihood of loan repayment.
 featuredImage:
   url: /images/Loan.png